Schoolgirls (film)

 Schoolgirls (also known as The Girls; Las niñas) is a 2020 Spanish coming-of-age drama film written and directed by Pilar Palomero, starring Andrea Fandos and Natalia de Molina.

-The film won the Goya Award for Best Film, along with Best New Director and Best Original Screenplay for Palomero, and Best Cinematography for Daniela Cajías, from a total of nine nominations, at the 35th Goya Awards.
-Cajías became the first woman to win the Cinematography Goya.
-At the 8th Feroz Awards, the film won Best Drama Film, Best Director and Best Screenplay from a total of six nominations.
+The film had its world premiere at the 70th Berlin International Film Festival on 23 February 2020 ahead of its screening at the 23rd Málaga Film Festival, where it won the Golden Biznaga.
+It was released theatrically in Spain on 4 September 2020 by BTeam Pictures.
+It won four Best Picture, Best New Director, Best Original Screenplay and Best Cinematography at the 35th Goya Awards.

 Plot

 Celia, an 11-year-old girl, studies at a nuns' school in Zaragoza in 1992.
 Celia is a good girl: a responsible student and a considerate daughter.
 The arrival of a new classmate opens a small window through which Celia discovers a whole new world.
 Together with her new friend and some older girls, Celia enters a new stage of her life: adolescence, a period of firsts.
 She feels the need to experiment, try new things, and stop being a little girl, even if that entails confronting her mother and everything that once meant comfort and security.